-paved surface categories, we can identify
+paved surface categories, we can identify which land use types have the most room for growth.
+In the 5th Ward, the highest utility and vacant properties (Fig. 4).

-which land use types have the most room for growth.
-In the 10th Ward, the highest proportions of plantable space are found in
+proportions of plantable space are found in

 Canopy cover is not distributed evenly across the region or within communities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In the 10th Ward, the highest percentage of canopy is found in natural areas and agricultural properties (Fig. 3).
-Industrial and other properties have the lowest canopy cover.
+In the 5th Ward, the highest percentage of canopy is found in transit and golf properties (Fig. 3).
+Commercial and industrial properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.